 - A YouTube video of an attractive woman in a t-shirt and her underwear playing Wii Fit's hula-hoop game with the camera aimed squarely at her backside was accused of viral marketing by Nintendo.
 They, of course, denied the claim.

-- Incidentally, the site originally linked to a then-blank MySpace page that was likely going to be another part of the marketing scheme...until a few posters from 420chan's wrestling board managed to get access to the page and defaced it.
+- Consider the now-defunct www.whoissuicide.com.
+Well, to answer the question posed by the address, as the website was flashed for about half a second during every TNA Impact! broadcast, fans soon found out that he was the main story mode character in the franchise's 2008 video game that, since he was an original character, could really be mistreated by the plot.
+Since then, the character has shown up in-ring portrayed by at least five different wrestlers under the mask.
+Incidentally, the site originally linked to a then-blank MySpace page that was likely going to be another part of the marketing scheme...until a few posters from 420chan's wrestling board managed to get access to the page and defaced it.
 The link was removed less than 48 hours later.

 - Command & Conquer: KANE LIVES.

-- When the footage for Star Wars Battlefront III was leaked with the news that the company who made it lost the rights, some people wondered if this was merely part of a plan to gain interest for the new game.
-It hasn't helped that Lucasarts has not yet made any comments, even though the game's production is clearly no longer secret.
+- When in 2008 the footage for Star Wars: Battlefront III was leaked with the news that the company who made it lost the rights, some people wondered if this was merely part of a plan to gain interest for the new game.
+It wasn't: the series remained in Development Hell until several switches of developer until a Continuity Reboot sequel was developed by DICE in 2013.

 - Prior to the release of Perfect Dark, websites were set up for the Carrington Institute and dataDyne, the two main organisations from the game.
 Secret passwords allowed viewers to access "restricted" areas of the sites.